William Gazecki: Director

 Gazecki directed The Natural Solutions, produced with Susan Stafford for PBS broadcast in 1993 related to FDA attempts to regulate vitamins and health food supplements.
 In 1997, Waco: The Rules of Engagement premiered at the Sundance Film Festival and was awarded the International Documentary Association's Distinguished Documentary Achievement Award, and won awards at both the Melbourne International Film Festival and the Vancouver International Film Festival as well as an Emmy.

 In 2000, he followed Waco with the documentary Reckless Indifference about the murder of Jimmy Farris and the group of American teenagers sentenced to life in prison without parole under the felony murder rule.
 Gazecki directed 2002's Crop Circles: Quest for Truth.

 In 2004, he co-produced campaign advertisements for Aaron Russo's Nevada gubernatorial campaign.

 In 2014, Gazecki directed The Outrageous Sophie Tucker, showcased at the New York Jewish Film Festival.
 The New York Times reviewed it as not "especially well made", yet "because Tucker is such a gloriously rich figure...she renders its formal and aesthetic shortcomings (mostly) irrelevant".
 The Hollywood Reporter called it a "loving documentary", yet having "its share of missteps".

-Gazecki is a member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences.
+Gazecki was a member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences.

+Death

+Gazecki died on January 11, 2026, at the age of 69.